SrBrahma/gev/README.md

 # [Changelog](CHANGELOG.md)

 # Etc
-It could use the [npm initializer](https://docs.npmjs.com/cli/v7/commands/npm-init), like `npm init gev`.
+* It could use the [npm initializer](https://docs.npmjs.com/cli/v7/commands/npm-init), like `npm init gev`.
 But for now I will stick to the `npx gev`.
 Shorter!

+* It doesn't currently use templates due to a initial decision.
+I may change my mind.
+By programatically creating and changing files, I don't really need to keep the changes up-to-date.
+If `tsc --init` or the **blank typescript** template of **expo** add something good new to their defaults, I don't have to add them to a template and update it.

+  To see how the project files, see examples dir.
+Well, they are actually templates.

-As it accepts scoped package names like `npx gev @yourUsername/coolPackage`, it **is not** possible to specify a path in the package name, like `... deep/dir/coolPackage`.
+* As it accepts scoped package names like `npx gev @yourUsername/coolPackage`, it **is not** possible to specify a path in the package name, like `... deep/dir/coolPackage`.

+* On errors or process exit during the project generation, it will remove any written file.